-Casthouses may be located on the site of an Aluminium Smelter (primary), or an Aluminium Remelter or Refiner (recycled).
-Alternatively, they may be a standalone Facility shared by a number of Businesses, or in some cases, operating as part of a downstream company that receives Liquid Metal directly, for example for Casting directly into components.
+Casthouses may be located on the site of an Aluminium smelter (primary), or an Aluminium remelter or refiner (recycled).
+Alternatively, it may be a standalone Facility shared by a number of Businesses, or in some cases, operating as part of a downstream company that receives Liquid Metal directly, for example for Casting directly into components.